Accurate and Reliable

 Co-Oximetry and Blood Analysis

 Co-oximetry is a spectrophotometric methodology that employs Beer-Lambert law absorption principles to measure blood gas parameters.
 This analysis typically uses the visible light wavelength range (380-780 nm).
-The blood gas parameters which can be measured by co-oximetry include total hemoglobin (tHb), oxyhemoglobin (O₂Hb), deoxyhemoglobin (HHb), methemoglobin (MetHb), carboxyhemoglobin (COHb), and bilirubin (tBil).
-Oxygen saturation in the blood can also be measured by co-oximetry and this method is preferable to the use of SO₂c which is also known as calculated oxygen saturation.
+Using the blood gas parameters to measure co-oximetry include total hemoglobin (tHb), oxyhemoglobin (O₂Hb), deoxyhemoglobin (HHb), methemoglobin (MetHb), carboxyhemoglobin (COHb), and bilirubin (tBil).
+Measuring oxygen saturation in the blood can also be done by co-oximetry.
+This method is preferable to using SO₂c, also known as calculated oxygen saturation.

 Avantes AvaSpec ultra-low stray light spectrometers (ULS) are ideally suited to medical co-oximetry measurements.
 Stray light can introduce undesirable errors into spectroscopic measurements, and there are few applications where error reduction is more critical than co-oximetry.
-The AvaSpec ULS design also provides critical thermal and mechanical stability which provides for critical wavelength stability in this application.
+The AvaSpec ULS design also provides vital thermal and mechanical stability, providing crucial wavelength stability in this application.
 The most commonly used instrument for this application is the AvaSpec-ULS2048CL-EVO.
 All Avantes instruments are thermally tested in an 8-hour thermal cycling test to ensure our devices have wavelength stability over various temperature ranges.

-Endoscopy is a medical diagnostic procedure that typically involves imaging of the upper gastrointestinal tract utilizing a probe-based system that is guided through the mouth into the stomach.
-During the traditional endoscopy procedure, spectroscopic measurements can be added in order to provide richer details to the clinician for diagnostic purposes.
+Endoscopy is a medical diagnostic procedure that typically involves imaging the upper gastrointestinal tract using a probe-based system guided through the mouth into the stomach.
+During the traditional endoscopy procedure, spectroscopic measurements can be added to provide richer details to the clinician for diagnostic purposes.
 Avantes works with various researchers on endoscopic measurement to facilitate measurements during this procedure.
 The AvaSpec-HS2048XL-EVO high-sensitivity spectrometer has a proven track record for this application.

 The typical measurements are reflectance-based and cover the range from 300-800 nm.
 Avantes offers a complete line of light sources to support the illumination requirements for endoscopy.
 The AvaLight-XE pulsed xenon source and the AvaLight-HAL-S-Mini tungsten halogen sources are available as housed independent sources or for integration as OEM modules.